fastjengine/FastJ/README.md

   <dependency org="io.github.lucasstarsz.fastj" name="fastj-library" rev="[latest version here]" />
   ```

-## Learning FastJ

-There will likely be a small wiki added for this game engine at a later time.
-For now, you'll want to check out [the example projects][FastJ-Example] for getting started with FastJ.

-From there, explore the example code, play around with it, and read the [API documentation][Javadoc] to get a better understanding of FastJ.

 ## Contributing to FastJ
 Plan on contributing to the repository?
 Great!
 Be sure to read over the [contribution guidelines][Contributing-Guidelines].